replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 url        = "/docs/packaging-an-application/yaml-overview"
 +++

+Replicated will deploy an application that is defined in a YAML spec.
+We currently support deploying an application that uses the Replicated scheduler or deploying a Kubernetes application.
+Understanding how each of these will be installed and maintained is an important consideration when choosing the scheduler to use to deploy your application.

+## Replicated Scheduler
+The Replicated scheduler is a propietary, mature container scheduler that supports the features required by enterprise customers.
+It was designed and built to enable your customer to install a complex application on one or a cluster of servers, without having to preinstall anything else.
+They can simply bring Linux servers that are compatible with Docker 1.7.1 or newer, and can deploy and manage your application on their servers.
+This scheduler supports [airgap installations](/distributing-your-application/airgapped-installations) and many other features that enterprise users need.
+We recommend choosing the Replicated scheduler for most installations.

 Our YAML definition is stored in a public repo at [https://github.com/replicatedhq/libyaml/](https://github.com/replicatedhq/libyaml/).

+## Kubernetes Scheduler
+Kubernetes is a popular cluster and orchestration tool when running Docker containers.
+Often, you may already have Kubernetes resources written to deploy your application.
+Replicated can deliver this down to an existing Kubernetes cluster, and provide all of the enterprise features that will be required to support, maintain, update and run your application behind the firewall.
+We recommend choosing the Kubernetes scheduler if you have existing Kubernetes YAML and if you customer is able to provision and maintain a Kubernetes cluster.

 ## Replicated API Version
-At the top of the file we must specify a Replicated API version.
-For the 2.x replicated we use API version {{<replicated_api_version_current >}}.
+At the top of the YAML file, regardless of the scheduler, there must be a Replicated API version.
+The current API version to use is {{<replicated_api_version_current >}}.
 Note: The [Changelog](https://vendor.replicated.com/#/changelog) tracks the API version.

 ```yml
 replicated_api_version: {{< replicated_api_version_current >}}